davidfrantz/force/docs/source/howto/udf.rst

 In the next step, we define a regressor, e.g. Zhe Zhu’s [time series model based on harmonic components](https://www.sciencedirect.com/science/article/pii/S0034425715000590).
-We are not going into detail here as we assume that the reader is familiar with how these things work in Python:
+We are not going into detail here as we assume that the reader is familiar with how these things work in *Python*:

 .. code-block:: python